They Blinded Me With Science!

 What are your thoughts on this topic?
 Please share your comments below!

-For more on this topic and to continue the discussion visit my Food for Thought Perpetual Post!
+For more on this topic and to continue the discussion visit other posts on my Food for Thought blog!